San-Francisco-Write-The-Docs/www/README.md

     ```bash
     bundle install
     ```
+### Build the site

+If you've never run the server before, you may not have a `_site` folder, which is where the server will look for the finished pages.

+That folder and the finished version of your site will be created when you build.
+You can set up the server to rebuild every time you save changes.
+Refer to the Jekyll docs for more about that.

+To build this site, use `bundle exec jekyll build`

 ### Serve the Site

 To serve the site, run `bundle exec jekyll serve` from your project directory, and then open "localhost:4000" in your preferred browser.